Security analysis

 Network

 The first input of the security analysis is a network.
-As this simulation is basically power flow simulations for a list of contingencies, this network should converge.
+As this simulation is based on a load flow engine for a list of contingencies, this network should converge in the pre-contingency state.

 Contingencies

-The security analysis may also take, optionally, a list of contingencies as an input.
-When contingencies are provided, the violations are detected on the network at state N, but also after the application of each contingency.
-At the moment, the only way to provide contingencies is to use the Contingency Domain Specific Language, written in Groovy.
+The security analysis needs a list of contingencies as an input.
+When contingencies are provided, the violations are detected on the network at pre-contingency state, but also after applying each contingency.
+The supported elementary contingencies are:

 Remedial actions